ArjunPatel32/DIGHUM160/README.md

 ## Course Summary
 This course confronts hermeneutic philosophy with computational text analysis.
 Hermeneutics refers to a long-standing intellectual tradition in the humanities that focuses on the theory and methods of interpretation.

-In the lectures and discussions, we will deal with leading hermeneutic philosophers focusing on issues such as dialogicality, perspective, reflexivity, and the scientific status of interpretation.
-These issues are relevant to the study of social media and discourse communities, and their particular interpretations of the world.

-The other half of the course is project-based and involves research in Python to analyze a Reddit community of your choosing.
+In the lectures and discussions, we will deal with leading hermeneutic philosophers such as Hans-Georg Gadamer and Don Ihde, focusing on issues such as dialogicality, reflexivity, and the scientific status of technologically mediated interpretation.
+The other half of the course involves project-based research using Python to analyze interactions in communities on social news website Reddit.

+# Course Requirements
 You are not expected to have prior programming knowledge, and you are not graded on your coding skills.
-However, this course does make use of Jupyter Notebooks including Python code, so some exposure to Python will be highly beneficial.
+However, this course does make extensive use of Jupyter Notebooks and Python code, so previous exposure to Python will be highly beneficial.

 ## Installation Instructions